harlecin/cpp/memory management/oop-cpp.md

++++
+date = "2021-02-28"
+title = "Scikit-learn Complete Walk Through (for R-Users)"
++++

 # From Basic to Advanced OOP in C++

-C++ is also commonly called C with classes, but before we dive into classes let's take a look at `structures`:
+C++ is also commonly called C with classes and in this post I want to give you an overview about basic and advanced oop concepts in c++.

+Let's start from the very beginning with `structures`:

 ## Structures
-Structs allow you define your own custom types to complement the build-in types (also called 'primitives' or fundamental types) such as `int`, `float`, `string` and so forth.
+Structs allow you to define your own custom types to complement the build-in types (also called 'primitives' or fundamental types) like `int`, `float`, `string` and so forth.
 For example we could implement the following type:
 ```
 struct Date {
     // You can provide defaults in {}